Top Business Ideas

 Our small business network meetings are packed full of top business ideas for any small business throughout Norfolk.

 Here’s a summary of a recent meeting where the main topics we discussed included pricing, reviews, podcasts and the content pyramid, webinars and case studies.

 How do you price your product or service?

 There is an increasing move to open book pricing, certainly in the B2B market.
 We have nothing to fear here, as our cost bases are much lower than some of the more prominent firms.
 The trick is to outline all of our costs, so it is abundantly clear how we calculate our prices, our profit margins are reasonable, and we can deliver for the price.

 These continue to grow in popularity and are really easy to do and can be part of your content pyramid.
 All you need is a simple recorder and some people to talk to that are relevant to your audience.
 I use a Tascam DR-40 which is really excellent and not expensive either, delivering very high quality results.
-You can listen to our podcasts here: BGC Free Knowledge
+You can listen to our podcasts here: Knowledge Library

 You can use this as a blog, cut and paste for all of your social media and indeed any marketing campaign!
 The net result is one 30 minute recording can be used throughout the month.